RimTouny/Enhancing-Gutenberg-Book-Clustering-using-Advanced-NLP-Techniques/README.md

    - Encoding

-3. **Modeling:**: For each technique of the above, these following models are trained and tested.
+3. **Modeling:** For each technique of the above, these following models are trained and tested.
    + K-Means
    + Expectation Maximization (EM)
    + Hierarchical clustering (Agglomerative)